danilolutz/CoreZipCode/README.md

-# CoreCEP
+# CoreZipCode

 ## Overview

 > **WARNING**: Early stage development.
 Not for production use yet.

-This package is supposed to be used for easily implements address services to yours [Microsoft .Net Core](https://dotnet.microsoft.com) based software.
+This package is supposed to be used for easily implements address services to yours [Microsoft .Net Core](https://dotnet.github.io/) based software.

 ## Get Started